 Summary of Submission Related Subs.
-Administration Comment 4.7.3 Reconsideration of the limited use of the airspace above the Lot 2 parce.
+Administration Comment 4.7.3 - Reconsideration of the limited use of the airspace above the Lot 2 parcel in Frame Court.
 The five-story limit on this building feels like a lost opportunity.
-We reconce the trade off to providing rapid return of parking to the centre, but would to work with the developer to find other ways to bring parking back onling this location is relatively inconsistent with the neighbouring development exists to provide a slightly smaller, yet higher footprint to support the following development. gnise this may be encourage the City ne, as five-storeys in t.
-An opportunity The 6 storey car park is proposed so that parking can be brought back into the centre of the Town Centre in the shortest time possible, estimated at only 12 months.
+We recognise this may be the trade off to providing rapid return of parking to the centre, but would encourage the City to work with the developer to find other ways to bring parking back online, as five-storeys in this location is relatively inconsistent with the neighbouring development.
+An opportunity exists to provide a slightly smaller, yet higher footprint to support the following point.
+The 6 storey car park is proposed so that parking can be brought back into the centre of the Town Centre in the shortest time possible, estimated at only 12 months.
 This allows for the remaining developments to occur in a staged manner.
 The car park has been designed so that it aligns with the 6 storey podium height of 40 Frame Court.
 With the community uses on the ground floor it would integrate well with the neighbouring development.
 The site would also be owned in freehold by the City and could accommodate additional height in the future.
-4.7.4 An improved link between the southern edge of the Lot 2 Frame court s Court, wrapping the parking so this edge is activated.
-This will enhance between the YMCA, Water Corp and all other precinct users.
+4.7.4 An improved link between the southern edge of the Lot 2 Frame court site through to Frame Court, wrapping the parking so this edge is activated.
+This will enhance connections between the YMCA, Water Corp and all other precinct users.
 An east-west pedestrian connection is included in the Proposed Vision and Concept along the southern side of the proposed office building and then directly through the proposed Frame Court Car Park.
 This provides a clear route from the YMCA through to Frame Court and from the Water Corp/Frame Court through to Oxford Street Reserve and Newcastle Street.
 Further design work needs to be done on this connection and the frontage.
-4.7.5 We consider the overall height of the buildings to be relatively low for the encourage the City to be more flexible.
-Given the time requirements for may require the business case to have some further flexibility.
+4.7.5 We consider the overall height of the buildings to be relatively low for the site, and encourage the City to be more flexible.
+Given the time requirements for completion, this may require the business case to have some further flexibility.
 The Avenue South building at 23 storeys and the Frame Court Office building at 14 storeys both achieve the maximum heights for their locations in the draft Leederville Precinct Structure Plan.
 The Frame Court Multistorey Car Park Building has been designed at 6 storeys to ensure parking can be brought on line in the centre of the Town Centre quickly to facilitate the remaining development and aligns with eh podium height approved for the adjoining 40 Frame Court development.
 The height of The Avenue North building at 7 storeys is subject to Hesperia securing a tenant and could be increased in line with the draft Leederville Precinct Structure Plan.